mrshahabian/mrshahabian.github.io/src/content/events/icsr-2026-special-session.md

 ### Description

-As populations age and healthcare systems shift toward remote, decentralised care, assistive technologies are increasingly vital to supporting autonomy, wellbeing, and participation.
-This special session explores how wearable robotics, including powered exoskeletons, soft exosuits, and intelligent assistive devices, can extend human capability, enhance recovery, and improve quality of life across diverse settings.
+As assistive technologies become increasingly essential in promoting autonomy, wellbeing, and participation—particularly for ageing populations and remote care models—this special session investigates how wearable robotics can enhance human function in everyday life, clinical therapy, and creative practices.

-Bridging robotics, biomechanics, AI, and human–robot interaction, this session examines how multimodal sensing (EMG, EEG, IMU), deep and meta-learning, and co-adaptive control frameworks are enabling more personalised, responsive, and intuitive forms of assistance.
-From clinical rehabilitation to home-based care and workplace augmentation, we explore how these systems are moving from controlled labs into complex, real-world environments.
+We focus on advances in exoskeletons, soft exosuits, and AI-powered assistive devices, drawing from multidisciplinary research across robotics, biomechanics, human–robot interaction, and healthcare.
+This includes systems that integrate multimodal sensing (EMG, EEG, IMU), machine learning for intent detection, and co-adaptive control for real-time human–robot collaboration.

-Alongside technical innovation, this session foregrounds ethical and societal dimensions: How do users experience and trust robotic support?
-What are the implications of long-term wearable autonomy?
-And how can we design systems that adapt not just to movement, but to identity, intention, and context?
+Beyond physical support, we also explore emerging uses of assistive robots in **complementary therapies**, such as **art therapy**, where social and expressive robots contribute to cognitive and emotional wellbeing.
+The session highlights work at the intersection of rehabilitation, creativity, and socially responsive design.

 ---